web3/web3.js/docs/package-core.rst

     new web3.shh.BatchRequest()
     new web3.bzz.BatchRequest()

-Object tp create and execute batch requests.
+Class to create and execute batch requests.

 ----------
 Parameters